knative/func/docs/README.md

 ## Contributing

 We are always looking for contributions to the project from the Function Developer community.
-For more information on how to participate, see the [Development Guide](DEVELOPMENT.md)
+For more information on how to participate, see the [Contributing Guide](CONTRIBUTING.md)